Flowering Perennials: Characteristics and Culture

 These plants will not tolerate moist conditions very long, but they will withstand considerable dryness.

-- Moist, but well drained
+- Moist, but well drained (M)

 Plants in this category do not tolerate drying, but they also do not tolerate any water standing around their roots.
 In the garden, they need regular watering during dry periods.

 Plants will tolerate boggy conditions or even standing water.
 However, they are not the aquatics, such as waterlilies.
 Aquatic plants are not included in this publication.

 - Loam (L)

 Any good well-kept garden soil fits this category.
 Yearly additions of organic matter help develop a good loam.
 Where a poor soil is to be planted for the first time, amend it by mixing in at least 4 inches of organic matter.